MailTape/MailTape-v1/_posts/2016-12-04-Gramophiles.md

 _Maxime_: **"** Alma Negra duet come from Switzerland, but nothing in their music remind us switzerland, even europe.
 Each of their tracks is a tribute to different music all around the world.
 Expecially tribal rhythms.
 For this one,everything is in the title !  **"**

 + ## Les Yeux Oranges - Coco
 _Maxime_: **"** "Coco" is an edit of an french pop song from the eighties.
-A tropcialo-kitsch song that couldn't be forgoten by the actual night scene of Paris.
+A tropicalo-kitsch song that couldn't be forgoten by the actual night scene of Paris.
 I think "Coco" represent in its kind the Paris musical scene of 2016.  **"**

 <p id="outroduction">That's all Folks!
 Thanks to Gramophiles for their participation, and Isabelle for the illustration.
 Have a nice Sunday guys ! </p>